SAGE: Sequence-level Adaptive Gradient Evolution for Generative Recommendation: Method

-\textbf{Case B: Diversity-Aware Penalty (Solving Collapse)}.
-When the slate receives negative feedback ($A_{SAGE} < 0$), we distinguish between "failed exploration" and "homogenized repetition."
-We utilize the \textbf{List Entropy} $H(S)$ to measure the semantic diversity of the slate.
+\paragraph{Case B: Diversity-aware penalty (mitigating collapse).} When the slate receives negative feedback ($A_{\mathrm{SAGE}}<0$), we distinguish failed exploration from homogenized repetition by using the list entropy $H(S)$ as a proxy for semantic diversity:

 The regulation factor $\lambda$ is negatively correlated with diversity: